Stock Market

 Converging on the Horizon

 Beware: there are two series of short-term trends that are converging on their limits.
 Stock market history and earnings cycle history are converging.
-As a result, the market was likely to be down for the year 2011 or 2012.
-The goals of this updated article are (1) to dispel the notion that P/E is low today and (2) to highlight the risks of a decline in 2013 or shortly thereafter.
+The goals of this updated article are (1) to dispel the notion that P/E is low today and (2) to highlight the risks of a decline in 2014 or soon thereafter.

 document: Beyond the Horizon 2011